AntonioFeijaoUK/www-antoniofeijao-com/docs/_posts/2022/2022-03-11-ethical-hacker-and-cyber-security-study-and-notes-on-osint.md

 Fake Name Generator - <https://www.fakenamegenerator.com/>

-This Person Does not Exist - <https://www.thispersondoesnotexist.com/>
+This Person Does not Exist - <https://www.thispersondoesnotexist.com/> (refresh the page to see different machine generated fake people photos)

 Create virtual credit cards at <privacy.com> for payments...